-The amendments are effective for annual reporting periods beginning on or after 1 January 2022 and must be applied prospectively.
-It is not expected that the amendments would impact the financial position or performance of the Group.
+The amendments are effective for annual reporting periods beginning on or after 1 January 2023.
+Earlier application of the amendments to IAS 1 is permitted as long as this fact is disclosed.
+The Group will analyze and assess the impact of the new amendments on its financial position or performance.